 The other was more frightening, and still affects me.
 I was student body president of our community college and this one kid had been bugging me for months.
 I was only 5’4” and 115 pounds and this kid was about 5’6” and probably 130 or 140 pounds.
 I don’t remember what it was but he said something that just set me off.
 I blacked out and the next thing I remember is that I had him by his collar, holding him a foot off the floor.
 I immediately dropped him and he sprinted for the door.
 I asked my vet friends who were in the room with me why they didn’t intervene.
 Their answer; I seemed to be taking care of things.
 But it scared me to no end that I could go berserk like that and lose all control.
 Even today I hate getting into arguments for the fear that something like that could happen again.

 Even in the Coast Guard where it was obvious I’d been in Vietnam because my ribbons were right there on my chest, so one said anything or asked any questions.
 It wasn’t like it was ignored, it was just a non-issue.
-Even my first wife never asked me anything or seemed at all curious about my service in the war.
 My youngest niece once asked me if I was ashamed of being over there because I never talked about it.
 I told her I wasn’t ashamed it was just that no one had ever asked me about it and I wasn’t going to bring it up.